-Contrary to horizontal-floor solutions that preview several future footsteps [9], [10], our NMPC previews exactly one step ahead during single-support phases (we use our conservative linear MPC [3] during double-support phases).
-Its NLP does not model the swing foot trajectory.
-Rather, it relies on an estimate of the time to heel strike, which we construct as in [23]:
+Contrary to horizontal-floor solutions that preview several future footsteps [10], [11], our controller previews exactly one step ahead during single-support phases (we use our conservative linear MPC [3] during double-support phases).
+Our nonlinear program does not model the swing foot trajectory.
+Rather, it relies on an estimate of the time to heel strike, which we construct as in [24]:

-- A polynomial path is interpolated between $p_S$ and the next foot step (spherical linear interpolation is used to interpolation swing-foot orientation as well). - Time-Optimal Path Parameterization (TOPP) [24] is used to generate a path timing under conservative foot acceleration constraints. - The duration $T{swing}$ of the retimed path is taken as estimate for the time to heel strike.
+- Interpolate a polynomial path from the current swingfoot location to its target foothold (spherical linear interpolation is used to interpolation its orientation). - Use Time-Optimal Path Parameterization (TOPP) [25] to retime the interpolated path under conservative foot acceleration constraints. - Take the duration T{swing} of the retimed path as estimate for the time to heel strike.